|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Gregory "Pappy" Boyington, 5254 (POW, survived) Coeur d'Alene, ID

 Crashed January 3, 1944 at 8:45am

-Assigned to the U. S. Marine Corps (USMC) to Marine Air Group 11 (MAG-11) to Marine Fighting Squadron 214 (VMF-214) "Black Sheep".
+Assigned to the U. S. Marine Corps (USMC) to Marine Air Group 11 (MAG-11), Marine Fighting Squadron 214 "Black Sheep" VMF-214.
 No known nickname or nose art.

 On January 3, 1944 at 6:30am took off from Torokina Airfield on Bougainville piloted by Major Gregory "Pappy" Boyington on a fighter sweep over Rabaul.
 Boyington was in tactical command of 46 fighters, including 8 F4Us from VMF-214, 12 F4Us from VMF-211 and 16 F6F from VF-33 flying from Ondonga Airfield.
 After take off, several planes aborted the mission due to mechanical failures, including three Corsairs from VMF-214.

 Arriving over the target area at an altitude 20,000' to 24,000' the formation spotted a group of A6M Zeros and dove to intercept.
 Likely, this was 29 A6M Zeros from the 253 Kōkūtai.
 Also airborne were 27 A6M Zeros from 204 Kōkūtai that joined the dog fight.

 During the combat, Boyington shot down a Zero from dead astern (his 20th victory) claiming it went down burning, and was confirmed by several other witnesses.
 Afterwards, Boyington's wingman F4U Corsair 02723 piloted by Captain George M. Ashmun was overwhelmed by attacking Zeros and lost.